 Before we ban any footwear let us consider the benefits of high heels.
 While Cutmore knows that a shortened tendon makes walking difficult and causes foot pain problems in flat shoes, sometimes this is not always dependent on wearing high heels all of the time.
 Flat feet often do better with a heel height as it takes the strain off the inner tendons.
 While these are not as powerful as the achilles, they are major stabilisers.
 Moreover, plantar fasciitis is caused in regular shoes rather than high heels from my experience as a jobbing podiatrist over 40 years.

 What does ring true is this.
 You need to use the right footwear for the right job.
 With high heels, and I am referring to stiletto designs mainly, you are limited to dress requirements, weather conditions and short periods of use.
 Stilettos ideally should be interchanged when not required.
 If you so chose to use these shoes, it is your right, but there are risks and the consequences of those risks could be long-lasting.

-Thank you for reading this article ‘Should High Heels be Banned?
-Part 1‘ David Tollafield on high heels
+Thank you for reading ‘Should High Heels be Banned?
+Part 1‘ by David R Tollafield

 Originally published 7th July 2019.
 Modified 30th March 2021

 Busypencilcase Reflective Communications Est. 2015